Go Back Up

 How an HRA can help you pay your medical bills

 There are more than 200+ reimbursable expenses with an HRA.
-Eligible expenses include hospital stays, prescription drugs, emergency care, over-the-counter medicine, and more.
-Because of its flexibility, you’ll have better control over your medical bills and healthcare outcomes.
+Eligible services and items include medical procedures, prescription drugs, mental health counseling, and over-the-counter medicine.
+Because of its flexibility, you’ll have better control over your medical bills and avoid hassle from debt collection agencies.

 Conclusion